 In order to prove bad faith, you must first hire an attorney who can guide you through the process of filing a claim against your insurer.
 Start by collecting official documents with dates showing when you filed your claim and how long it took your insurer to respond.
 Next, you should research your original policy and negotiate a proper settlement with your insurance company.
 If you are denied, you will have to take your case to trial.

-If you or someone you know was the victim of bad faith insurance, contact our Miami bad faith insurance lawyers The Morgan Law Group, P.A.
-We can help you file a legal claim against your insurance company for the damages you should have been paid and more.
+If you or someone you know was the victim of bad faith insurance, contact our Miami bad faith insurance lawyers The Morgan Law Group We can help you file a legal claim against your insurance company for the damages you should have been paid and more.
 All work is done on a contingency fee basis; we do not charge legal fees unless we recover money for you.

 Call (844) 818-0774 or contact us online for a free consultation.